JuliaArrays/BlockArrays.jl/docs/src/man/pseudoblockarrays.md

  4.0
 ```
 Note that, in memory, each block is in a BLAS-Level 3 compatible format, so
-that, in the future, algebra with blocks will be highly efficient.
+that algebra with blocks is highly efficient.